Dark charge versus electric charge: Conclusion

 \section{Conclusion}

-We have proved that a dynamical dark charge may arise to be a variant of the usual electric charge.
-The dark dynamics interprets the right-handed neutrinos as fundamental fields, charged under dark charge, and possessing large Majorana masses from the dark charge breaking.
-This yields suitable observed neutrino masses in terms of a canonical seesaw and the resultant dark parity, which implies a dark matter candidate to be lighter than an electron.
+We have proved that a dynamical dark charge naturally arises as a variant of the usual electric charge.
+The dark dynamics interprets the right-handed neutrinos to be fundamental fields which are both charged under the dark charge and received large Majorana masses through the dark charge breaking.
+This dark charge breaking implies not only the electric charge quantization as fixed by the mentioned Majorana masses, but also the observed, small neutrino masses given in terms of a canonical seesaw when the weak breaking proceeds.
+It is noteworthy that the dark charge breaking also supplies a residual dark parity, such as $P_D\equiv (-1)^{3D+2s}$, providing a stable dark matter candidate.
+This kind of dark matter stability symmetry differs from the most studies: Although the charged leptons and down quarks are odd under the dark parity as the dark matter is, the dark matter is stabilized simply by the electric and color charge conservations.

+The new physics effect comes from the $U(1)_N$ sector that determines the dark charge.
+We have examined the new physics contributions to the $\rho$-parameter, the total $Z$ decay width, the LEPII and LHC dilepton searches.
+The results indicate that the dark charge breaking scale $\La$ and the new gauge boson $Z'$ mass are bounded at several TeVs.

-The large scale scenario for dark charge breaking generates appropriate asymmetric dark fermion with a mass around $0.1$ MeV, similar to the lepton asymmetry, which all arise from a standard leptogenesis.
-By contrast, the TeV scale scenario for dark charge breaking is appropriate to the production of freeze-in dark fermions, which possess a mass around $0.1$ MeV.
-Such two dark matter generation mechanisms are manifestly governed by the dark dynamics or $U(1)_N$.
+Depending on the magnitude of the seesaw scale as well as the coupling strength between the normal and dark sectors, the novel scenarios for dark matter production may be recognized.
+The large seesaw scale scheme for the dark charge breaking generates appropriate asymmetric fermion dark matter with a dark matter mass around 69 MeV, with the suitable choice of parameters.
+This dark matter genesis is analogous to the lepton asymmetry production from the standard leptogenesis.
+Indeed, both kinds of the matter relic arise from the lightest right-handed neutrino decay.
+By contrast, the TeV seesaw scale scheme for the dark charge breaking is appropriate to the production of the WIMP dark matter.
+In the special case, the sterile fermion dark matter may be alternatively produced from a freeze-in decay of the right-handed neutrino.
+All such dark matter generation schemes are manifestly governed by the $U(1)_N$ gauge symmetry, i.e. the dark dynamics.

-For the latter case with accessible new physics regime, we have examined the new physics effects through the $\rho$-parameter, the $Z$ width, the LEPII and LHC dilepton searches, indicating that the new physics scale for dark charge breaking, i.e. $\La$, and the $Z'$ mass are in several TeVs.
+Finally, multicomponent dark matter can be recognized due to the existence of the many solutions of $U(1)_N$ factors or $Z_2$-larger residual symmetries induced within each $U(1)_N$, a task to be conducted elsewhere \cite{VanLoi:2021dzv}.